jackdoe/bzzz/README.md

 ## why BZZZ

-* have moderately useful (out of the box) network lucene wrapper
+* moderately useful (out of the box) network lucene wrapper
 * distribute work
 * should be able to restart frequently
 * _user_ controlled sharding (there are 2 types, external and internal(within the jvm))